 No, you don’t take out a standard variable rate mortgage.
 You’ll usually be switched onto an SVR mortgage when your fixed term deal ends, unless you remortgage

-If you’re weighing up staying on the SVR or remortgaging onto a new fixed, tracker or discounted variable rate mortgage, the easiest way to find the best deal for you is by speaking to a fee-free mortgage brokers.
+If you’re weighing up staying on the SVR or remortgaging onto a new fixed, tracker or discounted variable rate mortgage, the easiest way to find the best mortgage for you is by speaking to a mortgage broker.

 They’ll compare the best mortgage rates and terms to find the best mortgage for you.

 When your fixed rate mortgage ends you’ll usually be moved onto your lender’s standard variable rate.
-The rate you’ll pay could rocket, leaving you with bigger monthly payments.
+The rate you’ll pay could increase significantly, leaving you with bigger monthly payments.

-To avoid this, remortgage to a new deal.
-Start the remortgage process 6 months before your current deal ends, then keep the rate under review in case you find a better deal.
+You can avoid this by remortgaging onto a new deal.
+You can start the remortgage process 6 months before your current deal ends, then keep the rate under review in case you find a better deal.

-The easiest way to find the best standard variable mortgage rate is to check our current SVR mortgage rates table.
+You can find a wide selection of the best standard variable mortgage rates by checking our current SVR mortgage rates table.

-There isn’t a set standard variable mortgage rate, each lender will set its own rates.
-However, in summer 2025, the average standard variable rate in the UK was 7.60%.
+There isn’t a set standard variable mortgage rate, each lender will set its own rates, although, in spring 2026, the average standard variable rate in the UK was 7.13%.
 This is significantly higher than the best mortgage rates available.

-However, the lender sets the standard variable rate you’ll pay and can change the SVR at any time.
-And SVR mortgages can be very expensive.
+The lender sets the standard variable rate you’ll pay and can change the SVR at any time.
+SVR mortgages can be very expensive.

 Each lender sets its own SVR and this can be much higher than the Bank of England base rate.